mwaylabs/BlueRange-SDK-Android/README.md

 #### Logging
 If you want to process beacon messages at a later time, it might be useful to save them on the device persistently and read them out later.
-To do this, you can use the ```BeaconMessageLogger``` which provides an easy-to-use and thread-safe interface.
+To do this, you can use the ```BeaconMessageLogger``` which provides an easy-to-use and thread-safe interface for this purpose.
 In most cases you will pass the scanner to the logger's constructor.
 However, if your message processing pipeline is more complex, you can pass any message processing component implementing the ```BeaconMessageStreamNode``` interface.
-The received messages will be instantly passed to all receivers that have attached to the logger.
-Thus, you can use the logger to silently persist the message stream:
+The received messages will be passed to all receivers that have attached to the logger.
+Thus, you can use the logger as a silent message persistor:

 ```java
 // Configure Beacon scanner